-15.3.1 Financial claims excl. derivatives of a group
+15.3.1 Group's claims excl. derivatives

 Following the updated BIS guidelines, the KOTI instruments have been aligned with the RATI instruments as of the reporting period 2020Q4.
-The financial claims of a group are reported based on the following breakdown:
+The claims of a group are reported based on the following breakdown: